takelwerk/takelage-dev/README.md

 For
 [takelage-cli](https://github.com/geospin-takelage/takelage-cli)
-for example the flag `--privileged` flag is still needed.
+for example the `--privileged` flag is still needed.
-So if you want to run takelage containers with the `--privileged` flag you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) by adding `docker_run_options: --privileged` to a
+So if you want to run privileged takelage containers you can [overwrite the setting](https://github.com/geospin-takelage/takelage-cli#configuration) by adding `docker_run_options: --privileged` to a